 After many years of neglect the wildlife populations are increasing following their protection.
 The big draws are the black lechwe and sitatunga, both animals loving the water.
 Other herbivores include buffalo, elephant, roan, hartebeest, puku, zebra and impala.

 There are over 400 bird species which live in or visit Bangweulu Wetlands.
 Their most-loved resident is the Shoebill stork.
 The shoebill is considered ‘vulnerable’ by IUCN.
 It is a large, fish-eating bird which inhabits the swamps.
 A programme has been set up to protect each nest, with community members undertaking this role.

-The birds include many waterbirds – flamingos, pelicans, spoonbills, ducks, geese, cranes and storks.
-The number of species recorded is over 430.
+Other species include many waterbirds – flamingos, pelicans, spoonbills, ducks, geese, cranes and storks.

 For a list of the birds compiled by Pete Leonard for BirdWatch Zambia Click Here

 Activities in Bangweulu Wetlands depend on the rains.
 During the flooded times (February to April), when it is a birdwatchers’ paradise, boats can be taken into the swamps.
 After the rains, in the early dry season between May and July, boats can still ply some of the channels, otherwise it is walking or driving.
 From July onwards to the start of the rains in November, driving or walking is available.

 No fees are payable as Bangweulu Wetlands is not a park.

 The north of Zambia is a destination for lovers of the open road.
 It is home to Bangweulu Wetlands, Kasanka National Park, North Luangwa National Park, Nsumbu National Park, Lavushi Manda National Park, heaps of waterfalls, Mutinondo Wilderness and Shiwa Ngandu as well as rock art and the Moto Moto Museum.